TI-Toolkit/tivars_lib_py/README.md

 - Lists and matrices support float-style formatting, applied to their elements.

 Additionally, the `t` type is supported for types which can be made from tokens, composing the object out of typeable (accessible) token names.
 For example, `-2 + 5i` is presented as `~2+5[i]`.

+## CLI

+For simple var operations that don't need whole scripts to hoist, a command-line interface is offered via `python -m tivars ...`.
+If installed using `pip`, a top-level `tivars ...` command will also be registered.

+The CLI is divided into three core functionalities.
+- `tivars convert`: Convert between file types, e.g. `TIProgram -> txt`, `png -> TIPicture`, etc.
+  - `PIL` must be installed to import or export TI picture types
+- `tivars info`: Display basic information about a file
+  - The same view can be obtained in the library using the `.summary()` method on an object
+- `tivars pack/unpack`: Manipulate groups and bundles
+  - Placing multiple entries or flash headers into one file is also supported

+Use `tivars --help` to get your bearings, and `tivars <subcommand> --help` to view all accepted arguments for a function listed above.

 ## Other Functionalities